Younique98/elastic-search-blog/README.md

 # Elasticsearch Search - Flask Project

-This directory contains a starter **Flask** project that demonstrates the implementation of various search techniques using **Elasticsearch**.
+**Flask** project that demonstrates the implementation of various search techniques using **Elasticsearch**.
 It covers full-text keyword search, dense and sparse vector embedding searches, and result ranking using Elastic's **Reciprocal Rank Fusion (RRF)** algorithm.

 ## Overview